 One of the greatest ways to discover Wales is through the fascinating museums dotted across the country.
 Each one reveals the unique stories and heritage the lies amongst the historic towns and beautiful landscapes that cover the land.

 Leap back in time with a trip to the National Roman Legion Museum.

 This free museum showcases what life was like in AD 75 when the Roman Empire built and occupied their Caerleon fortress.
 Throughout your visit, you’ll be able to view incredible exhibitions, ruins and some half a million artefacts that piece together the mystery behind the formidable Romans.

 Outside of the main building, guests can explore Britain’s most complete amphitheatre and enjoy the sights and scents of the realistic Roman Garden, packed full of fruit, vegetables and herbs.
-The museum is based in Caerleon, Newport and is open daily.
+The museum is based in Caerleon, Newport and is open daily from 10am – 5pm.

 2. National Slate Museum

 The National Slate Museum is a must-see, telling the fascinating story behind one of Wales most prevalent industries.
 A visit here will give you access to a range of exciting workshops and buildings that allow you to travel back in time, offering a realistic insight into the life of quarrymen.